Heatblur-Simulations/f-4e-manual/src/systems/engines_and_fuel_systems/engines.md

 Exhaust Gas Temperature Indicators are found on the front cockpit instrument panel.
 The indicators have two pointers each: a large pointer for the 0 to 12 scale referencing 100 degrees centigrade, and a smaller pointer on a separate scale with 0 to 10 referencing 10 degrees centigrade.
 Measuring for these values is performed upon exit of the turbine.
+For normal operations the exhaust gas temperature should not be less than 250°C and should not exceed more than 540°C. If an overtemperature Event occurs the throttle should be returned to the off position.
+If that is not possible the respective engine master switch should be turned off.